When it comes to the best probiotic for acid reflux, the strains of bacteria used in these probiotic supplements matter.

 Sound worse than heartburn to anyone?

 You need to carefully consider the risks of this drug versus the benefits.
-Also consider that natural treatment for heartburn is within your grasp too.
+Also, consider that natural treatment for heartburn is within your grasp too.

 Consider, perhaps, that you don’t have too MUCH acid.
 You may have too LITTLE acid as well.
 Here’s some really great information from my colleague Jeanette Kimszal RDN about low stomach acid symptoms.

 When looking for the best probiotic supplement for acid reflux, make sure to look for the strains that have been researched for treating GERD or functional dyspepsia.
-Also, consider making diet changes liking adding fermented foods and eliminating food sensitivities to help with your reflux.
+Also, consider making diet changes like adding fermented foods and eliminating food sensitivities to help with your reflux.
 Additionally, consider adding in some calming teas and herbs, and find ways to manage your stress.

 As with anything, make sure to check with your doctor or healthcare provider before making any changes to your healthcare routine.
 This post is for informational purposes only and is not intended as medical advice.
 Make sure to seek the care of your medical doctor or healthcare provider if you are struggling with acid reflux.